The NCCS User Services Group

 Greenbelt, MD 20771 USA

-Your completed NCCS User Administration Request Form (and your Certificate of Completion for those required to complete SATERN Training) may also be returned by facsimile (fax) via the following fax number:
+Your completed NCCS User Administration Request Form (and any additional required documentation) may also be returned by facsimile (fax) via the following fax number:

 301-286-1634

-Requests made of the NCCS User Services Group are processed as quickly as possible, however, because requests are processed on a first-in, first-out basis, depending on the backlog, requests may take two or more working days to be completed.
+Requests made of the NCCS User Services Group are processed as quickly as possible, however, because requests are processed on a first-in, first-out basis, depending on the backlog and depending upon the circumstances of your request (e.g. if additional forms must also be processed in order to complete your request), requests may take two or more working days to be completed.
 You will be notified when your request has been completed.

 Questions, problems, comments, and suggestions concerning the NCCS should be directed to the NCCS User Services Group at the address or the fax number above, by telephone or voice-mail at: